-In general, carbon steel has many of the same advantages (oven-safe, long-lasting, high-heat) and disadvantages (prone to rusting, requires seasoning, hot handle) as cast iron.
+In general, carbon steel has many of the same advantages (oven safe, long-lasting, high-heat) and disadvantages (prone to rusting, requires seasoning, hot handle) as cast iron.
 So, why is it that the pros tend to pick carbon steel?
 The fact is, professional kitchens have super powerful burners that are perpetually scorching.
 Although aluminum, stainless steel, and other popular materials conduct heat quickly, these metals perform poorly in high-pressure, high-volume situations.
-Likewise, cast iron can stand up to the sweltering temps, but it takes too long to initially conduct heat.
-That’s a big no-no when you have ten tables waiting to eat.
+Likewise, cast iron can stand up to the sweltering temps, but it takes too long to initially conduct heat and does not respond well to changes in heat.

-Carbon steel is the chef’s ‘happy medium.’
-Not only can these pans withstand hellfire, but they’re also relatively lightweight, making them easy to move, maneuver and carry.
+Carbon steel is the chef’s choice.
+Not only can these pans withstand heat, but they’re also relatively lightweight, making them easy to move, maneuver and carry.
 They also keep food warm in the pan while you’re waiting on side dishes and all the other time-consuming tasks that go into the dining experience.

 Do carbon steel pans require a lot of maintenance?

-The easy answer is ‘no,’ but let’s clarify.
-Similar to a cast iron skillet, carbon steel requires ‘seasoning’ to perfect its nonstick performance.
-While a standard cast iron pan may take multiple treatments to become truly ‘nonstick,’ carbon steel requires just a little TLC.
+The answer is ‘no,’ but let’s clarify.
+Similar to a cast iron skillet, carbon steel requires ‘seasoning’ to achieve a non stick like performance.
+While a standard cast iron pan may take multiple treatments to become truly ‘non stick,’ carbon steel requires just a little TLC.

-Initial Seasoning – The pan typically comes with a protective wax coating, which you should scrub away using a bristle brush and mild soap.
-After that, we recommend two options for seasoning.
+Initial Seasoning – The pan comes with a layer of food-grade oil, which you should scrub away using a sponge and mild soap.
+After that, we recommend two simple options for seasoning.
 You can read the step by step process in our Carbon Steel Seasoning Guide or check out these videos to see just how easy it is:

 Everyday Cleaning – After each use, clean the skillet with water and a sponge or soft-bristle brush, avoiding soap as much as possible.
 You can dry the pan by placing it back on a warm burner.

 ‘Seasoning’ Maintenance – Toss 1-2 teaspoons of oil in the skillet, spread around the entire surface, and soak up the excess with a paper towel.
 Heat the seasoned pan over a medium burner, and continue to wipe away oil as it beads.
 Once the skillet has begun to smoke for about 2 minutes, turn off and allow to cool.
 This process will keep carbon steel slick and can eventually lead to non stick capabilities.

 Are there any downsides to carbon steel?